pythseq/blog/2020_journal_week_1.md

 This week I started the DataCamp track [Machine Learning Scientist With Python](https://www.datacamp.com/tracks/machine-learning-scientist-with-python).

-I found that I'm not able to retain as much of the DataCamp courses as I did with DataQuest, and having spent several hours on both platforms, I came to the conclution this has to do with two things:
+I found that I'm not able to retain as much of the DataCamp courses as I did with DataQuest, and having spent several hours on both platforms, I came to the conclusion this has to do with two things:

 - DataQuest is slightly better at teaching in a way that favors retention
 - DataQuest is slightly better at explaining the context: the ins and outs of the work a data scientist does